icinganalysis/icinganalysis.github.io/content/Mathematical Investigation of Water Droplet Trajectories.md

 ##Summary
 Langmuir drop size distributions are defined, and water drop impingement on a collection of cylinders for use as an icing instrument is described.

+##Key points

+1. The Langmuir drop size distributions are defined
+2. The water drop impingement terms E, Beta, K, and Ko are defined
+3. The use of cylinders of different sizes and detailed calculations to determine water drop sizes

 ##Abstract